wristband-dev/fastapi-auth/README.md

 #### `request.state.session.get_token_response()`

 Create a `TokenResponse` for Wristband frontend SDKs.
 This method is typically used in your Token Endpoint.
-An `HTTPException` with 401 status if `access_token` or `expires_at` are missing from the session.
+An `HTTPException` with 401 status is raised if `access_token` or `expires_at` are missing from the session.

 ```python
 @router.get("/api/v1/token", dependencies=[Depends(require_session_auth)])